mhomesh/Redirect-Without-Changing-URL/README.md

 # Redirect-Without-Changing-URL
-# Rewrite URLs Without changing url
 RewriteRule ^about-us$ aboutus.php
-# copy the above line and paste it into your htacess below RewriteEngine on.
+copy the above line and paste it into your htacess below RewriteEngine on.